wighawag/hardhat-deploy/README.md

 #### **Options**

-Note that harhdat-deploy now use a different config format to not conflict with `hardhat-etherscan`
+Note that hardhat-deploy now use a different config format to not conflict with `hardhat-etherscan`

 `--api-key <api key>`: let you specify your etherscan api key.
 Alternatively, you can provide it via the env variable `ETHERSCAN_API_KEY` or through the hardhat.config.ts verify field: